sillsdev/TheCombine/cert_proxy/README.md

   performed.
 - adds an additional dependency Python library, `kubernetes`

-The additional python scripts use the following environment variables:
+The additional Python scripts use the following environment variables:

 - `NUC_CERTIFICATES` - a space-separated list of names of Kubernetes secrets that contain the NUC SSL certificates.
 Only one certificate is valid for _client_ mode;